bvbohnen/X4_Customizer/Documentation.md

     * extension_name
       - String, name of the extension being generated.
       - Spaces will be replaced with underscores for the extension id.
+      - A lowercase version of this will be used for the output folder name.
       - Defaults to 'X4_Customizer'
     * output_to_user_extensions
       - Bool, if True then the generated extension holding output files will be under <path_to_user_folder/extensions>.